TIY-Durham/2015-FALL-FEE/11-The-Grid-The-Bad-And-The-Ugly/README.md

 For Vertical Timeline, you'll again want to check that you've got your `styles.css`, `mobile.css`, `tablet.css`, and `desktop.css` in your `css` folder within your `VerticalTimeline` directory.
 If you still need to write your common styles, do so in `styles.css`.

 Last night you got those pesky decorative touches finished.
 Tonight, you'll move all the styles that _only_ apply to the desktop view to your `desktop.css` stylesheet.
-Then, like last night's **Beast Mode**, show us your [skills of an artist](http://www.homestarrunner.com/sbemail58.html) and Skitch the mobile view.
+Then, like last night's Beast Mode, show us your [skills of an artist](http://www.homestarrunner.com/sbemail58.html) and Skitch the mobile view.

 Now, can you _build_ the mobile view...??
 There's some dark magics involved here.
 You'll have to work with `max-width` and `::before` for sure.
 And what can you do to `font-size` to make it shrink for mobile view?

 ##### BEAST MODE

-Like Multicolumn Form, **Beast Mode** tonight is making the `desktop.css` view pixel perfect.
+Like Multicolumn Form, Beast Mode tonight is making the `desktop.css` view pixel perfect.
 What font faces, sizes, and colors do you need?
 How can you make the layout fit the specs from the original?
 Try to match your version as closely to the original as possible.

 #### View Mode Switch